-In fact, from the point of view of ML, it is important to analyze the limitations of current DA techniques in real-word scenarios.
+In fact, from the point of view of ML, it is important to analyse the limitations of current DA techniques in real-world scenarios.
 Usually, DA methods are tested considering artificial benchmarks such as Office-31 \cite{office31} and MNIST \cite{MNIST} or real problems with a low dimensionality. fMRI data offers the opportunity to evaluate these methods, elucidating whether the complexity of the methods is translated into an enhanced performance.
-Therefore, one of the goals of this paper is to evaluate the performance of state of the art DA techniques when dealing with high-dimensional, noisy and complex data. \\
+Therefore, one of the goals of this paper is to evaluate the performance of state-of-the-art DA techniques when dealing with high-dimensional, noisy and complex data. \\

 From a more practical perspective, establishing an accurate learner that is capable to generalize from perception to imagery is relevant for many neuroscience applications, including but not limited to BCIs, neurofeedback training, and clinical scenarios.
 For instance, in rehabilitation settings, decoding brain activity patterns associated with mental imagery and visual perception could be used to develop interventions for individuals with visual impairments or neurological disorders affecting visual processing.\\